petterthowsen/Zen/README.md

 }
 ```

-Causes fib to be called a total of 11306 times and takes about 663 milliseconds on my mid-range laptop.
+Calling this, results in a total of 13529 recursive calls and takes about 644ms on my laptop.
+Conversely, a similar script in Node JS takes about 6ms.
+So, It's about a hundred times slower.

 ## Installing